aws-deepracer/aws-deepracer-offroad-sample-project/getting-started.md

 ![deepracer-offroad-navigation-moves](/media/deepracer-offroad-navigation-moves.png)

-As an initial step in coming up with the action space to be used for navigation, we have to define valid detection delta ranges that will be supported by the application.
+As an initial step in coming up with the action space to be used for navigation, we have to define valid detection delta ranges that are supported by the application.
 The preceding diagram shows the six valid {delta_x, delta_y} ranges that can be passed to the `deepracer_offroad_navigation_node`.
 The `deepracer_offroad_navigation_node` is designed to work with a negative range of `delta_y` values to ensure the AWS DeepRacer device keeps moving and looking for the next waypoint code by taking forward actions when a waypoint code is detected.

 These {delta_x, delta_y} values are the difference between the target position and the `CUR_IMG_REF_POINT` calculated from the QR code in the current image.
 The different detection delta values can be grouped into these high-level actions that can be further used to define more granular actions: